DrDroidLab/kenobi-setup/README.md

 5. Run this to setup the host for your just setup toolkit <br>
 `` export DRDROID_HOST=VM_IP``

 6. Once your application starts taking traffic, visit ``http://VM_IP:5601/app/dashboards/`` for seeing metadata about all you have instrumented.
+Wait for a few minutes while kenobi understands your data and sets up the visualizations.
 * For credentials, use username -> admin, password -> admin
 * When logging in for the first time, choose 'Private' as the tenant.